Dr. Lauren Elder, PhD, ABPP (she/her)

 LICENSED SOCIAL WORKER

-Kayley has a strong background in pediatric mental health care.
+Kayley Wagner is a license social worker with a strong background in pediatric mental health care.
 A graduate of Ohio State University, she has extensive experience working in the non-profit sector, specializing in community-, home-, and school-based care.
 Her practice is grounded in trauma-informed and culturally sensitive approaches, ensuring comprehensive and empathetic care for her clients.
 She is dedicated to providing high-quality, personalized care tailored to the unique needs of her clients.

 Kayley Wagner is a licensed social worker in the state of Ohio, #S.2207213.
-Her clinical work is supervised Amy Glubzinski, LISW-S, #I.1600235-SUPV.
+Her clinical work is supervised Amy Glubzinski, LISW-S, #I.1600235-SUPV while she works toward independent licensure.

 Subspecialties: LGBTQIA+, depression, anxiety, grief, cultural sensitivity